Drosera hookeri

 Drosera hookeri, the grassland sundew is an shortly erect perennial tuberous species in the carnivorous plant genus Drosera.
 Drosera hookeri is found in south-eastern Australia.
 Although the holotype was collected in Tasmania, its distribution also includes Victoria, New South Wales and South Australia.

+Botanical history

 This species has a complex taxonomic history, and its specific epithet acknowledges the original recognition of the taxon by Joseph Dalton Hooker.
 Hooker originally called his species Drosera foliosa Hook.f. ex Planch. in 1848, a name that was illegitimate as it had previously been used to describe a different species (Drosera foliosa Elliott 1824).
 The nomenclature of D. hookeri was later clarified and the taxonomic concept significantly broadened to include most of the south-eastern Australian and New Zealand forms of the species complex that includes Drosera peltata.

 Like other tuber sundews, D. hookeri aestivates as an underground tuber to survive summer drought.